quantum-kite/kite/docs/documentation/index.md

     <div>
       <figure>
         <img src="../assets/images/getting_started/first_calculation.png" width="300" />
-        <figcaption>The result from your first KITE calculation: the density of states for graphene.</figcaption>
+        <figcaption>The result from your first KITE calculation: the density of states of monolayer graphene.</figcaption>
       </figure>
     </div>

+!!!
+Info "Examples" and "More Examples"

+    The section [Examples] illustrates the concepts discussed in the Tutorial (Secs.
+1-9) with simple examples.
+    Additional resources are available in KITE's repository [kite/examples/][examples-folder], including the scripts used to generate the figures in KITE's presentation paper.

 [HDF5]: https://www.hdfgroup.org